Continuous Integration

 - If build and/or test fails, the build is repaired within ten minutes

-- The team does not consistently check in daily/multiple times per day (Significant Setback)
+- The team does not consistently check multiple times per day (Significant Setback)

 - The team is not practicing Continuous Integration (cannot answer ‘yes’ to the three questions above) (Significant Setback)

-- You have no automated unit tests (Significant Setback)
+- You have no automated unit tests (Disaster)

 - There are long-running feature branches (Disaster).
 Consider the use of Feature Switches instead